paiameya/nextjs-ts/README.md

 4. Posts should like Facebook post meaning it has user details followed by text description
 5. Don't worry about image.
 Don't show it
 6. User details should be fetched by userId via /users: https://jsonplaceholder.typicode.com/users/1
+7. You must use Typescript.
+Limit the use of any keyword